Email Bounce Rate Too High? How to Fix It and Protect Your Sender Reputation

 Steps to review bounced emails in most platforms:

 The number of bounced emails from your campaigns is used to establish your sender reputation and impacts how many recipients you can reach.
-It's always possible to take steps to improve your bounce rate and your sender reputation over time.
+The fastest moves to bring a rate back under 2%:

 Create a Good Quality Mailing List